10 Highest Lake District Mountains and 10 Top Mountain Facts

 10 Highest Lake District Mountains

 Our Lake District hotels are the perfect base to explore the Lakeland mountains and fells.
 Find out about the 10 highest Lake District mountains below.
+Click the bold links to take a 360 degree tour of each summit:

 Here are ten facts about mountains that might come as a surprise: